kami01nari/R-EDA-CROPS/README.md

-# data_analyst_projects
+# R_EDA_PROJECT
-Here you can find readings and code about different analysis I did !
+Here you can find reading and code about an EDA about crops, fertilizers, and population using R